Achievable logoAchievable logo

 Walking slowly, the policeman kept a sharp eye.

-The subject-verb set here is “policeman-kept” since “kept” is an action, and “policeman” is the person or thing that did it.
+The subject-verb pair here is “policeman-kept” because “kept” is the action and “policeman” is the person doing it.

 Using the period to connect sentences

-Here is the period rule you’ll encounter the most on the ACT:
+Here is the period rule you’ll see most often on the ACT:

 Periods connect complete sentences.